 - Set a schedule.
 It may take some time to train your body to adapt to this new routine, but over time, you may find that your body will slowly adjust as the new schedule is reinforced night after night.
 Following a set schedule at night will help set your body’s circadian rhythm and allow you to receive your daily recommended amount of sleep.

 - Use a meditation app.
 Calming and meditation apps have become wildly popular in recent years and are an easy way to relax before bed.
 Just build a few extra minutes into your bedtime routine each night so you can breathe away the stressors of the day and wind down for sleep.

 - Take magnesium.
-Magnesium is a natural element found in many of your foods like pumpkin seeds, almonds, spinach, and soymilk, and it is also available as a supplement or vitamin.
+Magnesium is a natural element found in many of your foods like pumpkin seeds, almonds, spinach and soymilk, and it is also available as a supplement or vitamin.
 The mineral has a number of benefits for the human body, like reducing inflammation and lowering blood pressure, but it’s also widely recommended for its sleep-inducing properties.
 Before taking magnesium or any supplements, talk to your doctor to check if it’s safe for you.